prometheus/alertmanager/docs/configuration.md

           end_time: HH:MM

 `weekday_range`: A list of days of the week, where the week begins on Sunday and ends on Saturday.
-Days should be specified by name (e.g. ‘Sunday’).
+Days should be specified by name (e.g. 'Sunday').
 For convenience, ranges are also accepted of the form <start_day>:<end_day> and are inclusive on both ends.
 For example:
-`[‘monday:wednesday','saturday', 'sunday']`
+`['monday:wednesday','saturday', 'sunday']`

 `days_of_month_range`: A list of numerical days in the month.
 Days begin at 1.
 Negative values are also accepted which begin at the end of the month,